Giuseppedes/atlas-backups-with-terraform/README.md

-We can wrap all the following resources in a module, so we can use `count` to optionally create the backup setup depending on the value of the flag `mongodbatlas_backup`, this allows you to use the same template for different environment (e.g., we are setting `mongodbatlas_backup`: `true` for production and `false` for development deployments).
+We can wrap all the following resources in a module, so we can use `count` to optionally create the backup setup depending on the value of the flag `mongodbatlas_backup`, this allows you to use the same template for different environments (e.g., we are setting `mongodbatlas_backup`: `true` for production and `false` for development deployments).

 ```terraform